jdmonin/JSettlers2/doc/Readme.developer.md

 the `FromServer` and `FromClient` main message types.
 For more details see the "Network Communication and interop" section below.

-The v3 web app server runs in a Java servlet container such as Jetty or Tomcat.
+The v3 web app server runs in a Java servlet container such as Jetty or Tomcat which supports WebSockets.
 This is currently optional.
-Web app HTML content is under `src/main/webcli` and servlets are under `src/main/java/socweb` .
+Web app HTML content is under `src/main/webcli` and servlets are under `src/main/java/socweb`.

 For more information about the AI, please see the "Robots (AI)" section and Robert S Thomas' dissertation.